 Consequently, the FCA fined those banks found guilty a collective £1.1 billion (the largest fine ever imposed by the FCA to date).

 The FCA then delved even further, working closely with other UK, EU and US regulators.
 As of today, Swiss regulator FINMA, together with the CFTC and Comptroller of the Currency (OCC), have imposed a further $2 billion in fines on the aforementioned banks.

 CurrencyTransfer was founded to guarantee fair, safe and fast trades while circumventing the risks, fees and lack of visibility common to the business practices of most banks.

-We work with a network of FCA authorised and SEC-regulated brokers to help our customers conduct foreign currency and prevent individual clients, SMEs and larger multi-national organisations from falling prey to negligent FX practices, emotional trading and forex scams.
+We work with a network of FCA authorised and SEC-regulated brokers to help our customers safely conduct foreign currency trades and prevent individual clients, SMEs and larger multi-national organisations from falling prey to negligent FX practices, emotional trading and forex scams.